RgbTrouw/Qs-Messenger/README.md

      Thank you for your insterest in the application.

-     'The QsMessenger Team' wishes you a Merry Christmass and a Happy New Year!
+     'The QsMessenger Team' wishes you a Merry Christmas and a Happy New Year!

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------